hackergrrl/osm-p2p-dump/README.md

-  -h, --help                display this help and exit -j, --json                output as newline-delimited json -y, --yaml                output as newline-delimited yaml (default)
+  -h, --help                display this help and exit -j, --json                output as newline-delimited json -y, --yaml                output as newline-delimited yaml (default) -l, --log                 operate on a hyperlog directly; generates temporary
+                            indexes automatically
+  -h, --heads               only print head documents (not their older
+                            revisions)

 ```

 ## API Usage